seenu1688/twitterbotsample/README.md

 ### How to install Tweepy

 First, check your Python version with ``python3 --version`` or ``python --version`` on console (terminal/shell/command prompt).

-#### If you don't have Python 3 installed (if the above command fails):

-Either install Python 3 on your computer OR use something like PythonAnywhere (https://csdojo.io/py).

 #### If you have Python 3.6, you can just run: